 Who am I?
-I am a married (for now) transgender woman in my late 30s, and I have two young children.
+I am a 40-year-old married (for now) transgender woman, and I have two young children.
 This blog began as an outlet for my feelings.
 New posts appear when I have something to say, and I hope that the few readers that do follow me get something out of my ramblings.
 If not, I am still OK effectively talking to myself.

 In the summer of 2014, I actively began questioning my gender and told my wife I was having “gender issues.”
 Unlike some others in the trans community, I did not know I was transgender when I was 3.
 I figured it out much later in life, which may make my story more or less interesting for you as a reader.
 I began hormone therapy in 2015, and I began living full-time as a woman in early 2016.
 In the summer of 2016, I legally changed my name and gender.
 Today, I still live with my wife and children.
 After intense struggles, my wife and I are beginning to rebuild our friendship, but our marriage is likely unrecoverable.